-To pursue these challenges, cloud computing advances are needed to establish real-time computing, communication, and control foundations rigorously at scale.
+To meet these requirements, cloud computing advances are needed to establish real-time computing, communication, and control foundations rigorously at scale.
 Likewise, advances are needed to apply these foundations in a flexible and scalable manner to different real-world large-scale CPS challenge problems.
 To support both foundational and experimental R&D, a new generation of elastic infrastructure must be designed, developed, and evaluated.
-This paper identifies challenges, opportunities, and benefits for this work and for the large-scale CPS it targets.
+This paper identifies challenges, opportunities, and benefits for this work and for the largescale CPS it targets.